 The 2020 fiscal year is proving very challenging for the Interfaith Housing Initiative.
 Like so many of our partners and many faith communities, we are facing funding shortages in this season that threaten our continuing work together.

-Please know that we are exploring all options to be able to continue our work.
-We have grant applications underway and conversations with some of our partners in the sector.
-We are hopeful some of these avenues will prove to sustain us, but we need your help too!
+We are grateful to have received grant funding for a Neighbours Helping Neighbours project that will be underway shortly.
+That grant provides for our needs until the end of December.
+We also have conversations underway with some of our partners in the sector with regards to our TogetherWise program.
+We are hopeful some of these avenues will help sustain us, but we need your help too!

 What do we need to keep doing our work?

 Interfaith Housing’s operating budget is quite small currently as we continue to enjoy gifts of office space and shelter under the organizational umbrella of the Anglican Diocese of Edmonton.
 We also continue to receive gifts of meeting space, food, and volunteer energy on our various committees and working groups.
 This generosity has allowed us to keep operating with a budget of less than $70,000 annually.